Reach out for Support:

 Injuries: Medical caregivers can provide treatment for injuries (shock and general aches and pains may be difficult to distinguish from a serious or internal injury).

-Pregnancy & STI: Prevention and assessment of sexually transmitted infections and pregnancy (prevention possible within the first 72 hours).
+STI: Prevention and assessment of sexually transmitted infections.

 Evidence Collection: A rape evidence kit is a process to collect and test physical evidence for use in criminal investigations and prosecutions.
 The Sexual Assault Nurse Examiner program can provide free rape evidence kits to survivors whether the survivor chooses to press charges or not.
 In Oxford, the emergency room is equipped with rape evidence kits.
 Many hospitals and medical centers require their staff to report cases of sexual assault to the police.
 You can choose not to speak to the officers.
 If you are unsure about participating in criminal prosecution, having the rape evidence kit done will help keep your options open.
 Typically, evidence will be kept for a few weeks as you consider your options.